ZachGreenhawt/Line-Learner/README.md

 - Prompts for a character name
 - Builds cue --> response pairs (cue line + your line)
 - Runs an interactive practice session and tracks progress
-- Clean data model: parsing outputs are encapsulated in a `ParsedScript` object
+- Clean data model: parsing outputs are encapsulated into a `ParsedScript` object

 ## How it works
 1. `ScriptStore` reads the script and parses dialogue into aligned lists: